What is a POS Cash Register System?

 The first electronic cash registers appeared in the early 1970s but were very limited.
 In 1974, McDonalds became one of the first businesses to deploy cash registers that showed customers the total, including sales tax, and calculated the correct amount of change.
 Electronic registers stayed much the same through the 1980s and 1990s, and many brick-and-mortar stores still use them today.

-POS systems first appeared in the 1990s and have become more advanced over the years.
-Moore’s Law observes that computing power doubles every 2 years, and it is this increased computing power that has enabled everything from smartphones to driverless cars to POS systems.
+POS cash register systems first appeared in the 1990s and have become more advanced over the years.
+Moore’s Law observes that computing power doubles every 2 years, and it is this increased computing power that has enabled everything from smartphones to driverless cars to POS cash register systems.

 A POS system comprises a hardware and software component.
-The hardware is the actual device, like a computer, that the software runs on.
+The hardware is the actual device, like a computer, that the software runs on - the cash register.